jojo2357/Code-Stats-Action/README.md

 ### Settings
 Add `with:` to the workflow.
 Current usable settings:
 - `root_dir: 'path/to/project/root'` - Project's root folder
-- `exclude: 'path/to/project/root/excludeme|path/to/project/root/excludemetoo'` - Excluded directories. `|` seperates multiple paths.
+- `exclude: 'excludeme|excludemetoo'` - Excluded directories in relativity to the root. `|` seperates multiple paths.